 - face-to-face learning in a school that offers the certificate

 Courses run for different durations.
 Many choose the 120 hour certificate.
 During the course topics covered include grammar (tenses, sentence structure, pronunciation, etc.).
 Methods of teaching (preparing lessons, using the black/white board, classroom management etc.).
 Half of the time is devoted to practical teaching, where you will actually be putting what you have learnt into practice.
 This is undertaken through micro-teaching which is where you teach your fellow students as pupils.
 The skills you will gain from gaining a CELTA/TESOL Certificate will stand you in good stead to land a great English language teaching job in Asia.
 Courses are offered online or you may want to go to another country on an internship to get the qualifications.
-Check out this i-to-i paid internship in Thailand.

 What Visa is Required to Teach English in Asia?